 But it's also going to be good news for our doctors, as this technology is starting to provide information they can use - and a way for us to store the information they give us.

 Remember the Results section on the main Health Data page, which we mentioned earlier?
-This is where you can put in results from tests you've done with your doctor, like forced vital capacity and other things your wearables probably can't measure yet.
+This is where you can put in results from tests you've done with your doctor, like forced vital capacity and other things required by more specialised wearables.
+That said, we recently noticed that in iOS 11 Apple has added VO2 Max to this list, which the Apple Watch will soon be able to track.

 Apple is working to enable users to share the data collected by Health with their medical practitioners.
 It could lead to earlier diagnoses, better preventative prescriptions and a greater understanding of conditions.